vladigleba/vladigleba.github.io/posts/basics/sabbath.md

 {% ct 'Deuteronomy 5:15' %}

 The Sabbath is a sign of my acknowledgment that:
 1. God is Lord because He created this world in six consecutive, literal, 24-hour days {% rf 'Exodus 20:8, 11' %}.
-The Sabbath is a weekly reminder that I have a Creator God who wants to have a relationship with me.
-This means that I am not self-created, I am not god, I have no divinity within me, and I did not come about by accident through a long process of evolution.
+The Sabbath is a weekly reminder that I have a Creator who desires to have a relationship with me.
+This truth carries several important implications: I am not self-created; I am not a god, nor can I become one; I possess no inherent divinity&mdash;no inner godhood or divine spark; I do not have an immortal soul, for only God is immortal {% rf '1 Timothy 6:15, 16' %}; and I did not come into existence by accident or through a long process of evolution.
 My life has meaning and purpose.
 2. God is Lord of my life because He is the One who redeems and sanctifies me.
-In the Bible, the Israelites’ literal bondage in Egypt symbolizes the spiritual bondage of sin from which God delivers me.
-Thus, the Sabbath is a weekly reminder that, in Jesus, victory over sin is available to all, and that I am not saved by my own works, but by faith in His completed work on the cross on my behalf.
+In the Bible, the Israelite bondage in Egypt symbolizes the spiritual bondage of sin from which God delivers me.
+Therefore, the Sabbath is a weekly reminder that, in Jesus, victory over sin is available to all.
+After all, Jesus would not have told the woman caught in adultery to “go and sin no more” if that were impossible {% rf 'John 8:11' %}.
+Moreover, the Sabbath is a sign that I am not saved by my own works, but by faith in His completed work on the cross, as well as His ongoing work as my Intercessor in the heavenly sanctuary (see ["Finding Hope in the Sanctuary"](../gospel/sanctuary.md#do-i-have-a-high-priest-today)).

 In Eden, God rested on the seventh day from His work of creation, and in the tomb, Jesus rested on the same day from His work of redemption.
 Therefore, the Sabbath serves as a memorial of both acts.
 It is a weekly rest in Jesus, during which I set aside my secular work and worldly duties to connect with and honor Him&mdash;no matter how busy life may become.